WGH-/SpectatorUI/README_SpectatorUI_EN.txt

  * Notifications of powerups, superweapons, flags being taken, with an option to jump to the player
  * Timer for powerups, armor pickups and super weapons (Kismet-activated pickup factories are also supported)

+== Known bugs ==
+ * Pickup timers don't always work correctly with some items whose respawn is managed by Kismet or similar means (JB-Makoy is example of such map).

+   Most of the time, though, they do work correctly (e.g. in WAR-Avalanche).

+ * Jump to objective (primary fire) doesn't work in demos.

 == Controls ==
  * Number row - camera speed control, ranging from 1/8 to 64 of default speed (exponential scaling)
  * Left mouse button (primary fire) - jump to objective like orb or flag (same as in stock game)
  * Middle mouse button + MouseY - change FOV (zoom)
- * Right mouse button (secondary fire) - detach camera, if it's following player or objective (same as in stock game, but enhanced)
+ * Right mouse button (secondary fire) - detach camera, if it's following player or objective (same as in stock game, but fixed)
  * Mouse scroll (previous/next weapon) - change players (same as in stock game, but enhanced)
  * Alt + NumPad number - save bookmark
  * NumPad number - load previously saved bookmark